-We are reintroducing the 2.5″ high pedestal for the smaller/shorter and miniature breeds.
+The 2.5″ high pedestal for the smaller/shorter and miniature breeds is available again.
 The dish part is the same capacity as the 5″ wide dry food/water bowl.
 This height dish is not suitable for average size pets it is too short and will force them to stoop down too far to be comfortable.
 It is only meant for pets such as the Munchkin cat, the Dachshund dog, the tiny Chihuahuas, and Yorkies.
-Should you need to add an inch or 2 to the height of the taller Classy Cat Dish or Bowl, sitting it on an overturned 6″ wide unglazed plant pot saucer works well, or use an overturned souffle baking dish.
-An overturned flat bottom dog bowl works well also.
-These items all have unglazed bottoms so not slippery.
-With normal use it’s very unlikely the dishes and bowls will be pushed off them.

 Avoid handling pottery with soap or lotion on your hands.
 Or use bath tub decals, or pieces of them applied to the pedestal to help prevent it slipping from your hand in soapy water.